 - The identity of the duty holder. - The exact location and extent of the premises that has been assessed.
-Where the client has more than one site, more than one premises on a site or occupies only part of a site or premises, the documented fire risk assessment should contain sufficient detail to assist the client and any interested party can identify the location covered by the fire risk assessment. - The date(s) on which the premises were visited by the assessor and the assessment was carried out. - The identity of key individuals from whom information was obtained as part of the assessment. - The criteria and recommended date by which the assessment should be reviewed. - Section 156 of the Building Safety Act 2022 requires that you now must record the fire risk assessment in full (including all the findings) and the fire safety arrangements for your premises in all circumstances.
-This replaces a previous requirement to record the significant findings. - An overall assessment of risk. - Information required by relevant legislation. - A list of actions arising from the assessment indicating the severity and urgency, and an indication of the time-scale in which each action should be completed.
+Where the client has more than one site, more than one premises on a site or occupies only part of a site or premises, the documented fire risk assessment should contain sufficient detail to assist the client and any interested party to identify the location covered by the fire risk assessment. - The date(s) on which the premises were visited by the assessor and the assessment was carried out. - The identity of key individuals from whom information was obtained as part of the assessment. - The criteria and recommended date by which the assessment should be reviewed. - An overall assessment of risk. - Information required by relevant legislation. - A list of actions arising from the assessment indicating the severity and urgency, and an indication of the timescale in which each action should be completed.